STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/Milestone 1/Milestone-1.md

 We will first establish that the provided datasets by InsideAirbnb can be utilized by thoroughly ensuring there is less than 5-10% of missing data.
-Next, we will perform a linear regression analysis between the price of the Airbnb listing and the various factors provided in the datasets.
+Next, we will combine the datasets from 7 cities in Canada together and clean it.
+Since the original dataset has a lot of variables (106 variables), we need to select useful variables to make the dataset look clean.
+Then, we will perform some exploratory data analysis based on the variable selected.
+Finally, we will perform a linear regression analysis between the price of the Airbnb listing and the various factors provided in the datasets.

 # References